Summer Holiday Grocery Savings

 The ad at one of my local stores.

-Shift your mind to open up to the possibility that if you can shop around and focus on cherry-picking the sales for what you need AND pick up extra for the next few weeks or months, you can come out financially ahead.
+Shift your mind to open up to the possibility that you can come out financially ahead if you’re in the know.
+Shop around in the weeks before a holiday and focus on cherry-picking the best sales, and check the ads for multiple stores.
+Buy what you need for the holiday but also pick up extra groceries at rock-bottom sales prices to stash for the next few weeks or months, and beyond.

-If you know what to look for and if you have an idea of when those items might be on sale again, you can stock up appropriately.
+If you know what to look for and have an idea of when those items might be on sale again, you can stock up appropriately.
 That’s shopping for the win!
-If you’re a couponer, paper or electronic, producers will likely glut the market with coupons (electronic & paper) and combined with sale prices this can make for an even sweeter deal.
+(If you’re a couponer, producers will glut the market with coupons (electronic & paper), and combined with sale prices and store coupons this can make for an even sweeter deal.)

-You’re going to find a variety of meats, both fresh and frozen (frozen will be covered in its own section) as well as already prepared options ready to heat and all sorts of smoked items before every summer holiday.
-Think of pretty much everything and anything you can grill.
-Some of this might vary by region but it’s likely there will be plenty of options to satisfy almost anyone.
+You’re going to find a variety of meats, both fresh and frozen (frozen will be covered in its own section) as well as already-prepared options ready to heat before every summer holiday.
+Pretty much everything and anything you can grill or smoke will be at a great price.
+Some of this might vary by region but there will be plenty of options to satisfy almost anyone.

-First of all, many “Prepared Options” may be on sale but will likely be much more than if you make a similar item at home.
-Do whatcha have to, but know you will paying a premium price for anything prepared, even when it’s a sale price.
+Know that many “Prepared” or “Heat and Eat” options may be on sale but will cost more than if you make a similar item at home.
+Do whatcha have to, but if you’re going to buy, at least buy them at a low.

 Pork Items:

-• Bacon and Breakfast Sausage is usually on sale during every holiday.
-Get in the habit of picking up several packages as you see it at a low, just enough to last to the next holiday.
+• Bacon and Breakfast Sausage (as well as bulk varieties): All will be on sale before any holiday.
+Watch for store specials and store coupons.
+Get in the habit of picking up several packages when you see them at a low, just enough to last to the next holiday.
+Both freeze well, although sausages have a more limited shelf life; plan on indefinitely for bacon but about 3 to 6 months for the sausage unless it’s in a deep freeze.

 Where’s The Beef:

-You’re likely to see anything that can be grilled or smoked at great sale prices before a holiday.
-It’s worth noting that the cheaper roasts and large cuts like cuts from the round will be a little more scarce and likely on less less often during the summer as so many of those cuts are utilized for ground beef.
+Pretty much anything that can be grilled or smoked will be at great sale price before a summer holiday.
+It’s worth noting that the cheaper roasts and large cuts, like cuts from the round or chuck roasts, will be a little more scarce and/or on sale less often during the summer – so many of those cuts are utilized for the high demand for ground beef.

 Chicken & Poultry:

-In my area, I don’t see chicken on sale so much triggered by summer holidays, although breasts, thighs, and leg/leg quarters usually do go on sale sporadically throughout the summer.
-Watch for most cuts of chicken to go on sale at a rock bottom price about once a quarter.
+In my area, I don’t see chicken on sale so much triggered by Summer Holiday sales.
+I do see whole chicken on sale after Easter.
+Otherwise, watch for chicken to go on sale at a rock-bottom price about once a quarter.

 Fish & Seafood: